Log in

 Mike Turner was born in Japan while his father was serving in the US Army.
 It was through his parents and their affinity for those things Japanese that he developed his interest in Japan.
 As a Midshipman at Tulane University Naval Reserve Officer Training Corps, he was selected to spend 4 weeks with the Japanese Maritime Self Defense Force in 1979, including a stay at Eta Jima, the Japanese Naval Academy.
 As President of the Japan Society of New Orleans since 2006, he has overseen its resurgence with a lot of hard work and assistance from some great Board Members.
 He looks forward to the opportunity to help expand the knowledge of and culture Japan to the Greater New Orleans Metro area through our events and programs.

-Treasurer: Jennifer Torres
+Vice President: Jennifer Torres

 Secretary: Samantha Perez